 Resuspend pellet in 10 mL DMEM/F12.
 Pipette thoroughly to create a homogenous solution.

-Transfer 50 µL to a 30 mm Petri dish.
-Count the number of organoids.
+Transfer 50 µL to a 30 mm Petri dish, and view under a phase contrast microscope at 20x.
+Count the number of organoids with a tally counter.

+Note: Here pipette tips have been consistently used with a minimal diameter of 457 μm, which is 5-10 times the diameter of the organoids that are seeded.
+For transferring volumes of 2 mL or larger (e.g. steps 1.16 and 2.1), use serological pipettes with tip diameters excess of 1500 μm.

 Calculate the organoid density using the following equation:

+# organoids in 50μL50μL=# organoids in tubevolume of tube =organoidsμL.

 The desired density is 1000 organoids/mL to simplify further dilution.
 If the density is too low, centrifuge at 450 x g for 5 min and aspirate media.
 Add media necessary to reach 1000 organoids/mL, and pipette thoroughly to create a homogenous mixture.